ssrdio/SecureBank/README.md

 ## CTF-Mode
 If you want to run SecureBank in CTF mode we have also prepared this option.
 It will create CTFd compatible export file.

-Run  `docker run -p 80:80 -p 5000:5000 -e 'AppSettings:Ctf:Enabled=true' -e 'AppSettings:Ctf:Seed=example' ssrd/securebank`
+Run  `docker run -d -p 80:80 -p 5000:5000 -e 'AppSettings:Ctf:Enabled=true' -e 'AppSettings:Ctf:Seed=example' ssrd/securebank`

 ## Custom training
 For custom training you can contact us at [training[at]ssrd.io](training@ssrd.io)